 After that, click on the order for which you’d like to see the user journey.

-On the next screen, you’ll see the path a customer took before buying the product.
-You get to view the pages they visited, where they clicked, and how much time they spent on a page.
+On the next screen, you’ll see a customer’s path before buying the product.
+You can view the pages they visited, where they clicked, and how much time they spent on each.

-While MonsterInsights makes it very easy to track customers on your WooCommerce store, it also tracks WordPress ID tracking in Google Analytics.
+While MonsterInsights makes it easy to track customers in your WooCommerce store, it also allows you to track WordPress user IDs in Google Analytics.
+This can provide deeper insights into how individual users interact with your site.

 Do remember that enhanced eCommerce tracking will enable eCommerce reporting features for your WooCommerce store.
 However, it does not enable user tracking by default.